 - Overlooking user and vendor access

-Avoiding these mistakes keeps your checklist accurate and effective.
+Avoiding these mistakes ensures your checklist remains accurate and effective.

-At DeepAegis, we understand that managing a growing number of assets can be overwhelming—especially for hybrid or cloud environments.
-That’s why our cybersecurity team provides:
+At DeepAegis, we understand that managing a growing number of assets can be overwhelming, especially in hybrid or cloud-based environments.
+Our cybersecurity team provides:

 -